tra38/tra38.github.io/_posts/2016-07-23-c23-one-year-later.md

 In this scenario, people saw Ozymandias' evil monster, but resigned themselves to the fact that it existed and moved on with their lives.
 "Yeah, a monster destroyed New York.
 What a shame.
 So whose going to win the Super Bowl this year?"
 It's not like they hate the future...they certainly do.
 But they realize that they can't change it.
 All they can do is to accept it and prepare for it.

 ##The Failure of the Ozymandias Gambit
 Today, I sometimes "write" computer-generated blog posts about computer-generated literature and [post them on dev.to](https://dev.to/tra), with plans to eventually port them over to this site.
-I like to inform people about this field and its technical merits, while also conveying my distaste and disgust. at the field as well.
+I like to inform people about this field and its technical merits, while also conveying my distaste and disgust at the field as well.

+[EDIT, Feb.
+23rd 2017 - This distaste and disgust is not based on the technology itself, as the technology is very cool and exciting.
+However, there are uncontroleld risks with AI.
+That's what I express my distate and disgust at -- that there's problems with AI as well and we humans don't have a good solution to deal with these problems.]

 This blog post, however, was not computer-generated.
 I could have wrote an algorithm to write this blog post.
 I have to break this blog post up into smaller chunks, and then use [Prolefeed](https://github.com/tra38/Prolefeed) to shuffle the chunks.
 It is fairly easy (although time-consuming) to pull off.
 But today, I just wanted to express *my* own feelings about my experience.
 Not what the computer wanted to write about.
 Maybe the computer might be a better writer than me.
 But I still want to vent my thoughts anyway.
 (Duke Greene, my DBC teacher, have also said the same thing about his own creative works...he likes doing them manually because he wants to express his own thoughts, without any such mechanical filters.)